-Remember, the advertized cost of tuition does not always give you all the info you need to know how much you will actually have to pay for college.
-Many students owe a lot less than the sticker price after grants, scholarships, and tuition discounts are awarded.
-Plus, student loans can make theactual cost of attending college feel more doable until you've finishing school and found a job.
+Remember, the advertized cost of tuition does not tell the full story.
+Many students find the actual cost of college is far less than the sticker price after grants, scholarships, and tuition discounts are applied.
+Additionally, student loans can make theactual cost of attending college more manageable until after graduation.

-Attending a college where you qualify for the reduced tuition offered to state residentscan drastically reduce the total cost of attending college.
-Don't forget to verify your state's criteria for as an in-state resident.
+Attending a school where you qualify for the reduced tuition offered to state residentscan drastically reduce the overall cost of college.
+Be sure to check your state's eligibility criteria for as an in-state resident.
 Every state has its own rules about what makes someone eligible for in-state tuition.
-Most states require students to have resided in the state for a certain period of time before qualifying.
-There may be other criteria as well, depending on the state you and your parents currently reside in.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
+There may be other criteria too, depending on where you live.

 University of Alaska Anchorage has the same tuition for international students as for those from out of state.

-International students usually do not qualify for for loans or grants from the U.S. government, but may qualify for private or University of Alaska Anchorage-specific aid and scholarships.
-International students who demonstrate financial need may qualify for the following types of financial support at University of Alaska Anchorage:
+International students usually do not qualify for for loans or grants from the U.S. government, but may qualify for private or school-specific grants, scholarships, and other funding opportunities.
+International students with need may be eligible for the following types of financial support at University of Alaska Anchorage:

 •University of Alaska Anchorage-specific scholarships •International Students Tuition Waivers